prog-1/lists-2/README.md

 ![](mergeSort.gif)

+## Quick Sort vs Merge Sort

+1. **Partition of elements in the array**

+   In the merge sort, the array is parted into just 2 halves (i.e. $n/2$).

+   In case of quick sort, the array is parted into any ratio.
+There is no compulsion of dividing the array of elements into equal parts in quick sort.

+2. **Worst case complexity**

+   The worst case complexity of quick sort is $O(n^2)$ as there is need of lot of comparisons in the worst condition.

+   In merge sort, worst case and average case has same complexities $O(n\log n)$.

+3. **Additional storage space requirement**

+   Merge sort is not in place because it requires additional memory space to store the auxiliary arrays.

+   The quick sort is in place as it doesn’t require any additional storage.

+4. **Efficiency**

+   Merge sort is more efficient and works faster than quick sort in case of larger array size or datasets.

+   Quick sort is more efficient and works faster than merge sort in case of smaller array size or datasets.

+5. **Sorting method**

+   The quick sort is internal sorting method where the data is sorted in main memory.

+   The merge sort is external sorting method in which the data that is to be sorted cannot be accommodated in the memory and needed auxiliary memory for sorting.

+6. **Preferred for**

+   Quick sort is preferred for arrays.

+   Merge sort is preferred for linked lists.

+7. **Locality of reference**

+   Quicksort exhibits good cache locality and this makes quicksort faster than merge sort.

 ## Analyzing divide-and-conquer algorithms

 When an algorithm contains a recursive call to itself, we can often describe its running time by a ***recurrence equation*** or ***recurrence***, which describes the overall running time on a problem of size *n* in terms of the running time on smaller inputs.